-Photo Preservation For The Future:
+Photo Preservation Secrets:

 PREPARE FOR THE UNEXPECTED

-Find a safe storage location in the event of a flood, fire, or other disaster. the worst place to store them is the basement for a disaster waiting Store negatives and prints in separate locations to decrease the possibility of an image being destroyed forever.
+Find a safe storage location in the event of a flood, fire, or other disaster.
+The worst place to store them is the basement for a disaster waiting.
+Store negatives and prints in separate locations to decrease the possibility of an image being destroyed forever.
 Keep pictures away from fire places, off the floor.

 COMMON PHOTO PRESERVATION CONCERNS AND SOLUTIONS